ouspg/SecurityEngineering/Week1_Threats/README.md

 ### Task 4: Personal Security Audit

-~~In the previous tasks we tried to map out our precious data and security of our machines.
-Now we can perform a couple of tests to see if we find any anomalies or unsecured data.
-We also deploy a Security Information and Event Management software to monitor and analyze systems.~~ **TODO** *Rewrite and add vm part below, for the full point docker must work*

 ### Task 4A: Network scan

-Let's start with a network scan, by now most will have already heard about [NMAP](https://nmap.org/); a network mapper which is
+Let's start with a network scan, [NMAP](https://nmap.org/); a network mapper which is
 > "A free and open source utility for network exploration and security auditing" -[NMAP Book](https://nmap.org/book/preface.html)

 NMAP is available as both a CLI and [GUI (Zenmap)](https://nmap.org/zenmap/) application, most of the time you will use nmap from the command line.
 There are some benefits to Zenmap, such as the topology map, and we are going to showcase that here in this task.